 I think that he may have done something during the election, but I don't know about it.

-Yes, Mueller thinks that Trump is a manchurian candidate.
+Yes, Mueller thinks that Trump is a Manchurian candidate.

-He thinks he's I'm sorry, he thinks he's what he thinks Trump is the Manchurian candidate.
+He thinks Trump is the Manchurian candidate.

 And I will tell you I disagree with that.